etwk/blog/content/lists/books.md

 	- [ ] Ludwig Von Mises: The Man and His Economics (Israel M. Kirzner, Library of Modern Thinkers)
 - [ ] By Force of Thought: Irregular Memoirs of an Intellectual Journey (Janos Kornai) #biography
 - [ ] The Great Divergence: China, Europe, and the Making of the Modern World Economy #history #China #must
+- [ ] Microeconomics: A Very Short Introduction (Avinash Dixit)
+- [ ] Religion and the Rise of Capitalism (Benjamin M. Friedman) #must
+- [ ] Economics in One Lesson: The Shortest and Surest Way to Understand Basic Economics (Henry Hazlitt) #must
+- [ ] The Deficit Myth: Modern Monetary Theory and the Birth of the People's Economy (Stephanie Kelton) #idea #monetary #must
+- [ ] Lords of Finance: The Bankers Who Broke the World (Liaquat Ahamed) #history #must
+- Oliver Bullough
+	- [ ] Moneyland: The Inside Story of the Crooks and Kleptocrats Who Rule the World #crime #politics #must
+	- [ ] Butler to the World: How Britain Helps the World's Worst People Launder Money, Commit Crimes, and Get Away with Anything #oligarch
+- [ ] Debt: The First 5,000 Years (David Graeber) #history #must

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life